Government policy requirements

 The Audit and Risk Management Committee (ARMC) provides independent assurance on corporate governance and monitoring responsibilities in relation to reporting, internal control structure, risk management systems and internal audit functions.

-The ARMC chaired by the Director General includes the following members:
+The ARMC Chaired by the Director General includes the following members:

-- Managing Director Transport Services;
+- Managing Director - Department of Transport;

-- Director Office of the Director General (ODG); and
+- Director - Office of the Director General (ODG); and

 The Committee contains two ex-officio members, the Executive Director Finance and Procurement Services (Chief Finance Officer) and Manager Governance Review and Audit, Office of the Director General.
 A representative from the Office of the Auditor General also attends meetings as an independent member, and contracted internal auditors Ernst & Young attend as independent observers.

-The Audit and Risk Management Committee met four times in 2017-18.
+The Audit and Risk Management Committee met four times in 2018-19.

-It helps DoT achieve its objectives by bringing a systematic and disciplined approach to evaluating and improving the effectiveness of risk management, controls, and governance processes.
+The Internal Audit function operates under the approved Internal Audit Charter and provides an independent and objective assurance and consulting activity designed to add value and improve the operations of DoT.
+It assists DoT in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of risk management, controls, and governance processes.

-DoT's internal audits are conducted by Ernst & Young, in accordance with the Financial Management Act 2006 and Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing.
+DoTís internal audits are conducted by Ernst & Young, in accordance with the Financial Management Act 2006 and Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing.

-Internal audits conducted in 2017-18 included:
+Internal audits conducted in 2018Ė19 included:

 - Freight Industry Grant Subsidy

-- IT Demand Management
+- TRELIS Access Management

-- Leave Management
+- Risk Management Frameworks

 - Penetration Testing